fpl/lovergine.com/posts/2024-09-04-vagrant-vbox-guix.md

 A suitable support would need to be added as a proper [vagrant plugin](https://developer.hashicorp.com/vagrant/docs/plugins/guests) as in the case of other operating systems and distributions.
-So, good but not good enough, maybe it is matter for another post, even if I'm not exactly a Ruby language fun.
+So, good but not good enough, maybe it is matter for another post, even if I'm not exactly a Ruby language fan.

 In the meantime, have a good time by upping and destroying Vagrant Guix boxes.